FiloSottile/zcash-mini/README.md

 ## Intended workflow

 * generate a z-address with `zcash-mini` on a secure machine
-* optionally turn it into a paper wallet
+* optionally write down the 24 words as a paper wallet
 * receive Zcash on a t-address in a full node
 * send the Zcash to the z-address yourself
 * to spend the Zcash, export the private key to a full node